-To start, you must find something that interests you.
-You must choose a topic related to your field of study.
+To start, find something that interests you, and choose a topic related to your field of study.
 Read on articles about recent discoveries, breakthroughs, and innovation.
 Find inspiration on EssayPro.com or just ask one of our professional writers to help you.
 Make sure that the topic you’ll be writing on will interest you so that you’ll find it easier to write about.
-Take a look on the things on you believe in.
+Take a look at things you believe in.
 Review on things that you are passionate about and ask yourself these questions.

 - What do I want to study?

 - How is it significant within the subject areas covered in my class?

 - How does it build upon (and hopefully go beyond) conducted on the topic?

 - What exactly should I plan to do, and can I get it done in the time available?

 Once you chose the topic, follow the research proposal template.

 No ‘one-size-fits-all’ research proposal template would suit every type of paper.
 However, regardless of the scope and depth of your research, you will find that most sample templates include the listed information.

 You will be able to revise your title throughout your research, but it is important that the title encompasses what your paper is about.